-Unless noted otherwise on the drawings, the concrete for extruded concrete road safety barriers shall consist of Class S32/20 concrete compliant with MRTS70 with the following additional requirements:
+Unless noted otherwise on the drawings, the concrete for extruded concrete road safety barriers shall consist of grade S32/20 concrete compliant with MRTS70 Concrete with the following additional requirements:

-- a) reinforced with nominal 50 mm virgin polypropylene fibrillated fibres incorporated at the rate of 0.9 kg/m3 - b) specified slump of 10 mm to 20 mm with an acceptance tolerance of \pm 10 mm.
+- reinforced with nominal 50 mm virgin polypropylene fibrillated fibres incorporated at the rate of 0.9 kg/m3 - b) specified slump of 10 mm to 20 mm with an acceptance tolerance of ± 10 mm.

-Testing and acceptance of concrete for strength shall be in accordance with MRTS70 Concrete.
+Testing and acceptance of concrete for strength and slump shall be in accordance with MRTS70 Concrete.